kubernetes/autoscaler/README.md

 Interested in autoscaling?
 Want to talk?
 Have questions, concerns or great ideas?

 Please join us on #sig-autoscaling at https://kubernetes.slack.com/.
-Moreover, every Thursday we host a 30min sig-autoscaling meeting on https://zoom.us/j/176352399 at 17:30 CEST/CET,  8:30 am PST/PDT.
+Moreover, every Monday we host a 30min sig-autoscaling meeting on https://zoom.us/j/176352399 at 16:00 CEST/CET, 7:00 am PST/PDT.

 ## Getting the Code